MT4 FOREX Trading Robot Tips

 The Expert Advisor Properties window will open.
 Here you can change your lot settings: Minimum Lot, Unit Size, and Cycle Target/Max Lots.
 The EA will begin using the new settings on the next trade .

 PRESET FILES (OPTIONAL): Here you may also load a Preset file by clicking the "LOAD" button in the image above.
-Choose a preset file that matches your EA Name, Chart Time Zone (If applicable), unit cycle target (if applicable), and your allocated margin for that EA.
+Choose a preset file from the Presets folder that matches your EA Name, Currency Pair, Time Frame, desired Unit Size, Cycle Target, etc. The unit size is the last number in the Preset file name (ie...
+0.01, 0.02, etc).
+In the image below where it says "12 units" in the file name, this represents a 12 unit Cycle Target.
 Be VERY CAREFUL to choose the correct file!
-If you are not sure, don't use it!
-When you are sure you have the correct file chosen, click Open and it will load the proper settings for your EA and allocated margin.
+If you are not sure, contact Don for clarification!
+When you are sure you have the correct file chosen, click Open and it will load the proper settings.
 Read my note on margin below...

-PLEASE NOTE that "Margin" is the amount of risk capital you are allocating for that particular robot/EA.
+"Margin" is the amount of risk capital you are allocating for that particular robot/EA.
 If you are trading only 1 EA (robot) on your account, then you could allocate the entire balance to that EA.
 If you are trading 2 EAs on a $1000 account balance, then you would likely allocate about $500 to each EA for balanced diversification, or $333 to 3 different EAs.
-It's just important that you do not have more than 1 EA sharing the same allocated margin.
-This is especially important when you are trading at high leverage (or my maximum recommended leverage).
+It's just important that you do not have more than 1 EA sharing the same allocated margin unless their draw-downs are unlikely to correlate.
+This is especially important when you are trading at high leverage (or at my minimum recommended margin).
 Your margin is used by the broker as collateral to cover your losses so it's important that each EA has sufficient margin to cover it's own draw-downs, which may correlate with other EAs that are in a draw-down at the same time.

 2. When to Compound Profits?

-To compound your profits, you simply increase the lot sizes in your money management settings.
+To compound your profits, you simply increase the lot sizes in your money management settings by loading a preset file with a larger unit size, or make the Money Management (lots & units) adjustments manually.
 The EAs will not do this for you.
 There are 2 particular times you can do this and both require that you do it AFTER a cycle target.
 The first way (2a. below) is as explained in my ebook but the 2nd way (2b.) will give you an additional statistical advantage...

 2a.
 Compounding immediately after a cycle target: This is the simplest method.
 Simply increase your lot sizes after a WIN at your Cycle Target/Max Lot setting, assuming you have enough profit from the cycle to justify the additional increase in lot sizes.
-If you are trading the GBP/JPY 15-Min robot at max recommended leverage, then you would need a minimum of $350 margin for each 0.01 unit.
-So, figure out how much margin you want to allocate to that robot at the time of compounding and divide it by $350.
+If the minimum margin recommendation is $300 per 0.01 unit, then you would need a minimum of $300 profit to increase by 0.01 unit size.
+If you have $600+ profit, you could increase by 0.02 unit size.
+So, figure out how much margin you want to allocate per 0.01 unit size at the time of compounding and divide it by that number.
 That his how many 0.01 units you can trade.
-If the new number is higher than the previous, then you may increase your lot sizes accordingly (Minimum Lot, Unit Size, and Cycle Target/Max Lots).
-As an example, here's a series of trades using the GBP/JPY 15-Min 7-Unit robot on a $700 beginning balance with these settings:
+If the new number is higher than the previous, then you may increase your lot sizes accordingly (Minimum Lot, Unit Size Up, Unit Size Down, and Cycle Target/Max Lots).
+As an example, here's a series of trades using the Consecutive Wins strategy with a 7 unit cycle target on a $600 beginning balance with these Money Management settings:

 Minimum Lot: 0.02